Adding Ransomware Protection to Your Amazon Cloud Backup

 Data is also encrypted with your encryption key of choice before it leaves any of your cloud accounts.
 Built-in integrity checking, full immutability for your backup files, and testing data recovery are all only a few clicks away within the intuitive interface.

 And you can be fully up and running in less than 15 minutes, with no additional software or hardware needed.
-Don’t leave your organization at risk — click here to schedule a free demo and trial so you can see firsthand just how easy it is to secure and restore your valuable backup data with Clumio.
+Don’t leave your organization at risk — click here to start a free trial so you can see firsthand just how easy it is to secure and restore your valuable backup data with Clumio.